sishenyuan/NDNC-Net/README.md

 ## Initialize

-Obtain the correction net checkpoint from [Google Drive](https://drive.google.com/file/d/1MupEM5652VPwYeARrCFa971LdnXfhOCX), and create a new directory named `weights` and place the checkpoint within.
+Obtain the NCNet checkpoint from [Google Drive](https://drive.google.com/file/d/1MupEM5652VPwYeARrCFa971LdnXfhOCX), and create a new directory named `weights` and place the checkpoint within.

 ## Prepare the Dataset